 - What is the approved University method for the certification of effort?

 Why is it necessary to certify effort and the effort of those working on sponsored and non-sponsored activities?

-Time and Effort Certification is a federal requirement, promulgated though 2 CFR Part 220 (as codified from the Office of Management and Budget Circular A-21) and Section J.10 of OMB Circular A-21.
+Time and Effort Certification is a federal requirement: Uniform Guidance - 2 CFR.200.430 Compensation - personal services.
 In performing these required certifications the following is accomplished:

 - ensuring that committed effort on sponsored activities is documented, whether the financial support for the effort is provided by the sponsor or other university funding sources,

 - verifying that payroll costs charged to specific sponsored activities is commensurate with the certified effort expended toward those activities,

 - documenting effort toward various clinical activities, and

 What is the approved University method for the certification of effort?

 The After-the-Fact method used to confirm the distribution of salaries and wages based upon a percentage distribution to various activities, supported by the generation of periodic activity reports.
 These reports should reasonably reflect the employee's activities associated with each sponsored agreement as well as to each category of other University activities.Back to top